 In this study, titanium (Ti), ferric (Fe) and aluminum (Al) salt flocculants were compared for their efficiency in treating wastewater collected from Sydney Olympic Park wastewater treatment plant by following the jar test procedure.
 Produced sludge from Ti-salt flocculation was dried and titanium dioxide (TiO2) nanoparticles were generated after the incineration of sludge produced from the Ti-salt flocculation of wastewater.
 Later on, titanate nanotubes were synthesized after TiO2 nanoparticles were hydrothermally treated with 10 N NaOH solution at 130 °C for 24 h.
 Titanate nanotubes were either acid or deionised water-washed, while thiourea-doping was employed to produce visible light-responsive nanotubes.
 Wastewater flocculation using Ti-salt was found to be as efficient as Fe and Al flocculation in terms of turbidity and DOC removal.
 XRD results showed that the anatase structure was predominant for TiO2 nanoparticles, while thiourea-doped titanate nanotubes only indicated anatase structure with an increased crystallinity after being crystallized at 600 °C. The photocatalytic activity of all photocatalysts was evaluated using the photooxidation of acetaldehyde.
 Thiourea-doped nanotubes showed a greater photocatalytic activity than as-prepared TiO2 nanoparticles, deionised water-washed, acid-washed titanate nanotubes and P25 under UV and visible light irradiation.

-El Saliby, I, McDonagh, A, Erdei, L & Shon, HK 2016, 'Water reclamation by heterogeneous photocatalysis over titanium dioxide' in Green Technologies for Sustainable Water Management, pp. 679-704.View/Download from: UTS OPUS or Publisher's site
+El Saliby, I, McDonagh, A, Erdei, L & Shon, HK 2016, 'Water reclamation by heterogeneous photocatalysis over titanium dioxide' in Green Technologies for Sustainable Water Management, pp. 679-704.View/Download from: Publisher's site

 © 2016 American Society of Civil Engineers.
 This chapter presents the fundamentals and basic principles of water reclamation by heterogeneous photocatalysis (HP).
 The effects of important operational parameters on the overall treatment efficiency of photocatalytic system are addressed in the chapter in terms of photocatalyst loading, pollutant concentration, pH and temperature of water, dissolved oxygen, and light intensity.
 The most popular semiconductor used in HP is Titanium dioxide (TiO2) for being relatively inexpensive, chemically stable, and nontoxic.
 Most water remediation technologies generate a significant amount of wastewater that requires costly retreatment or discharge to evaporation ponds, rivers, and oceans.
 HP processes that decompose aqueous contaminants are highly dependent on the reaction conditions and the setup of photocatalytic reactors.
 Visible-light responsive photocatalysts promise a more effective utilization of solar energy.
 Doping and co-doping of titania is a practical approach toward obtaining improved visible-light active photocatalysts.